Puffball (novel): Reception

 Critic Mary Cantwell reviewed the novel in The New York Times Book Review, writing, "A Weldon novel is invariably a pleasure.
 Fay Weldon is also a very clever writer about women ...she speaks for the female experience without becoming doctrinaire and without the dogged humorlessness that has characterized so much feminist writing...
 She has not yet achieved the miracle of creating a character whose life goes on after the book has ended; since her women serve as vessels for her perceptions, they have no existence apart from their maker.
 Still, Fay Weldon enchants.
 If one wants more from her, it is because she is so obviously capable of doing more."

 Film adaptation

 The novel was made into a film in 2007, directed by Nicolas Roeg and starring Donald Sutherland, Miranda Richardson and Rita Tushingham.
 The script was written by Weldon's son, Dan Weldon.
 Fay Weldon is said to have approved of the finished film upon seeing it.

+A television adaptation is currently in the works.